 To see your WW PersonalPoints for this recipe and track it in the WW app or site, Click here!

 Step 1: Gather and prepare all ingredients.

-Step 2: In a large stock pot or saucepan, heat oil over medium-high heat.
-Add onions and stir to cook until softened and translucent, about 6 to 8 minutes.
+Step 2: In a large stock pot (affiliate link) heat oil over medium-high heat.
+Add onions and stir to cook until softened and translucent, about 5 minutes.

-Step 4: Add tomatoes (with juice), lentils and broth and stir to mix.
-Bring to a boil, then reduce heat to low and cover (leaving lid ajar) and simmer for about 30 minutes.
+Step 4: Add entire can of tomatoes, lentils and broth and stir to mix.
+Bring soup to a boil, then lower the heat and allow simmer.

 Step 5: Add chickpeas and quinoa and stir to thoroughly combine.
-Continue simmering for about 20 minutes, occasionally stirring, until quinoa is cooked and lentils are very tender.
+Continue simmering for about 30 minutes, until quinoa and lentils are cooked through.

 Step 6: Turn off heat and stir in cilantro, parsley and lemon juice before serving.